-I just got the lastest Red Knit Cap Girl picture book, a sequel with an environmental message and this inpired me to create this list.
+I just got the latest Red Knit Cap Girl picture book, a sequel with an environmental message, and this inspired me to create this list.
 I had hoped the first one would win a Caldecott but alas no. It did win a New Times Best Illustrated Book award but here’s hoping that Red Knit Cap Girl To the Rescue gets a Caldecott nod this year!

-3. I Took the Moon for a Walk by Carolyn Curtis
+I Took the Moon for a Walk by Carolyn Curtis, illustrated by Alison Jay

 Told in verse, go along with a young boy as he takes a magical walk with his friend the moon.
 It’s such a charming board book! [board book, ages 1 and up]